Efficacy of All Day Kindergartenby Becton Loveless

 With the implementation of the Common Core, kindergarten will mark the first year in children’s lives when expectations for children’s development and learning (in English language arts and mathematics) will be common across most of the country.
 Put another way, the output of the education system in kindergarten (the Common Core State Standards) will be the same, despite structural differences in how kindergarten is provided and despite differences in selection of curricula, formative assessments, and professional development from state to state, district to district, perhaps even school to school.

-While these words may strike fear in teacher of all day kindergartens, it poses a logistical nightmare for half day kindergarten teachers.
+While these words may strike fear in teachers of all day kindergartens, it poses a logistical nightmare for half day kindergarten teachers.
 It means they will have to find a way to provide a day that provides their young charges with academic instruction geared to their level of understanding and mastery, while also allowing time for free play and experiential learning - activities that contribute to children's social and creative development while giving their brains a break.
 Perhaps they'll find the answer if they take a page from the all day teachers plan book, so to speak, structuring each day in chunks of group work, individual work, and whole class sharing and instruction.

 As the class of 2031 makes its way through kindergarten this year, it is well to remember that, in the end, it's not the length of the day that matters, so much as how the time is used.
 For this age group, a full day of academics, no matter how long, is inappropriate.
 But with standards being what they are, the whole time given over to movement and free choice is inadequate.
 The answer to an academically age-appropriate kindergarten program that meets children's social and emotional developmental needs is a curriculum that takes into account that one child's needs may differ vastly from the child sitting next to him, and this allows for critical teacher/child interactions.
 But in end, it is the family and child’s situation that impacts the benefits of kindergarten, whether full or half day.